Refugees heart touching poem: Go Back To Your Own Country

 before we all go below the ground.

-You can watch the original poem here, performed by Ankita Shah and Ramneek Singh, edited by Simar Singh and produced by Tuning Fox Studios, on the YouTube channel “UnErase Poetry”.
+You can watch the original poem on refugees here, performed by Ankita Shah and Ramneek Singh, edited by Simar Singh and produced by Tuning Fox Studios, on the YouTube channel “UnErase Poetry”.